namshi/RITracking-Android/README.md

 For more information and AdJust official documentation click on [this link](https://github.com/adjust/android_sdk).

 #### Integration
-Integrating AdJust tracker will require the following steps:
+Integrating AdJust tracker requires the following steps:

 1. Update the _RIAdJustIntegration_ flag in the properties file with a value of true or false depending on the app needs.